fineconstant/greedy/README.md

 ## Greedy algorithms implementation

+### WARNING!
+This is not a good implementation, it is not efficient and contains a lot of really bad code!

 #### Development
 * To enable Spring Boot Live Reload for Scala in IntelliJ:
   * Go to `Setting` -> `Build, Executions, Deplyment` -> `Compiler` -> enable `Build projects automatically`